jfjelstul/LEGO-Star-Wars-analysis/README.md

 ![](plots/8-conflict-in-sets-over-time.png)

 Between 2007 and 2013, there was a substantial increase in the proportion of sets that directly depict conflict by including both protagonists and antagonists.
 In 2013, 81 percent of sets included both protagonists and antagonists, up from 15 percent in 2007.
 In 2022, it was 64 percent.
 This signals a clear shift in LEGO's minifig-inclusion strategy towards including both protagonists and antagonists in sets.
-We don't have set-specific sales data, but one plausible explanation for this shift is that sets with minifigs from opposing factions tend to sell better.
+We don't have set-specific sales data, but one plausible explanation for this change is that sets with minifigs from opposing factions tend to sell better.

 ## A shift in strategy